ajaxbits/ajaxbits-site/content/posts/offscreencanvas-image-conversion.md

 +++

 {{< callout >}}
-I wrote this for an interview process that didn't work out -- but I learned something from writing this up.
+I wrote this for an interview process that didn't work out, but I learned something from writing this up.
 Hope you do too.  <br>
 &#8212; a
 {{< /callout >}}